 When we work with law firms and courts to help them digitize their files – such as court filings – central to that work is to assure that they use the PDF format and that the PDFs are of a high quality.
 Unfortunately, many people don’t realize how easy it is to create high quality readable PDFs.
 When you do so, the PDFs can be OCRed – made into searchable text – that facilitates easy searching, and easy copying and pasting into other documents, like briefs and opinions.
 Well, there is another benefit to high quality PDFs.
 They can OCRed and then persons with visual impairments can have the text […]

+Recently, there has been some discussion out of IBM about the possibility of using Watson-like technology for legal research, litigation and discovery.
+While this sounds like a great idea in the abstract, in reality, it remains to be seen whether Watson is capable of such an undertaking.
 For those who have no idea what Im talking about, Watson is a room-sized computer created by IBM and named after its first president, Thomas J. Watson, that is capable of answering queries phrased in natural language.
-Watson became famous this past February when “he” prevailed on Jeopardy! against two of the biggest winners in the game show’s history.
+Watson became famous this past February when he prevailed on Jeopardy! against two of the biggest winners in the game shows history.
+According to IBM fellow […]